eclipse-tractusx/item-relationship-service/docs/adminguide.md

     cacheTTL: PT24H  # Time to live for DiscoveryFinderClient for findDiscoveryEndpoints method cache
   connectorEndpointService:
     cacheTTL: PT24H  # Time to live for ConnectorEndpointService for fetchConnectorEndpoints method cache

-discovery:
-  oAuthClientId: portal  # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client

 ess:
   edc: